ca-lida/Class-Dao-Project/DESIGN.md

 ### 1.Contracts and Functions
 Token Contract (ERC-777): This contract governs the issuance, transfer, and management of tokens.
 It uses advanced features of ERC-777, like operators and hooks, for enhanced functionality and security.
 Voting Contract: This contract manages all voting mechanisms, encompassing proposal creation, voting, and vote counting.
 It verifies token ownership through the token contract to prevent double voting.
+MyToken contract: This is a smart contract based on the ERC777 standard that is used to create and manage tokens called MyToken and supports the delegation of token voting rights.
+The contract provides voting rights delegation functions, and provides rewards for users who actively participate in voting.
-Delegation Contract: This contract oversees the delegation of voting rights among token holders.It enables participants to delegate their voting rights to representatives.
+Delegation function: In the MyToken contract, this function allows token holders to delegate their voting rights to others.It makes the voting process more flexible and secure.

 ### 2.Core Components
 Technical Committee: This is a committee with expertise in climate change.
 It is responsible for drafting proposals to achieve long-term sustainability goals for the planet.